Carreau/ipython-wiki/IPEP-15:-Autosaving-the-IPython-Notebook.md

 2. modern / webapp-style: autosave is *real* save, but user may explicitly save a checkpoint or version, which will can be restored later (All webapps, really, OS X Versions, etc.).

-This proposal is an implementation of the latter style, which is more appropriate for a webapp like the notebook.
+This proposal is an implementation of the latter style, which is more appropriate for a (sometimes) webapp like the notebook.

 ## Autosaving